wkoszek/dnsx/README.md

 # 🌐 dnsx - Your DNS records deserve a backup too!* 💾

-A minimalistic DNS export utility for backing up DNS records from multiple providers to YAML format.
+A minimalistic DNS management utility for backing up and migrating DNS records across multiple providers.
-The idea is to get YAML from all all providers, and then use it as ground truth with Terraform.
+The idea is to get YAML from all providers, and then use it as ground truth with Terraform.

-A fast, minimal DNS export utility that backs up your DNS records from multiple providers to YAML.
+A fast, minimal DNS utility that backs up your DNS records from multiple providers to YAML.
 Because losing DNS records is no fun. 😱

 ## ✨ Features